TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 ========

 Now that we have a general understanding of what is a service and what is a data object, let's go a bit deeper into usages of services.
+We'll do most of that by example, since it's much easier to understand than some abstract documentation.
+Let's simply say that whenever your class has a service dependency to another class, one of the solutions below should be used.

 .. _constructor-injection: